 The supply chain is the second largest and fastest growing expense for providers; with only labor costing most providers more.
 The supply chain is also very complex.
 It’s not just about ordering electronically, but also matching contract pricing to order pricing, keeping the data item master clean and current, and validating the product and trading partner information.
 The supply chain is also a key to creating better end-to-end visibility about all of the products, devices and supplies used in healthcare – critical to running businesses better.
 In order to avoid the many error-prone points along the way, providers must seek to automate and streamline the supply chain process to find savings- which can reach up to 12 percent of supply chain costs.
 By finding a unified procurement management solution, a company can find ways to improve revenue streams because it has more oversight into what is being purchased and where the product is going.

-Bruce Johnson, CEO of GHX, sees working together in a group effort an active contribution to recouping these lost costs.
+Bruce Johnson, CEO of GHX sees working together in a group effort an active contribution to recouping these lost costs.
 “The ACO [Accountable Care Organization] model will likely encourage hospital network formation by rewarding the healthcare systems that integrate and can reduce costs and improve quality”.

 In response to declining reimbursements, hospitals are now working to understand their most profitable service lines and looking for opportunities to form partnerships or actual ownership structures that will allow them to focus on the services they can deliver most cost-efficiently.
 While looking for efficiency, they are also looking for less profitable service lines that they can outsource to other service providers who have expertise in these areas: